 These parking arrangements are an afterthought and have not been considered from the outset of the design process.
-We therefore object to this proposed development on grounds of totally inappropriate parking provision for access and egress in a safe and correct manageable manoeuvrability operation for all Parking Plots and thus noncompliant to Policy DM10.2.
+We therefore object to this proposed development on grounds of totally inappropriate parking provision for access and egress in a safe and correct manageable manoeuvrability operation for all Parking Plots and thus is non-compliant to Policy DM10.2. for the life of the development and should therefore be refused.